umby24/D3PP/README.md

 ## Compling on Linux
 These instructions used on Fedora

-1. install your distros build-essential files
+# install your distros build-essential files
+# Install lua
-2. clone the repo and open it up in terminal
+# clone the repo and open it up in terminal
-3. mkdir build && cd build
+# mkdir build && cd build
-4. cmake ../
+# cmake ../
-5. make
+# make